Animateka International Animated Film Festival 2025

 The competition is open to short animated films (the duration of which must not exceed 30 minutes of total running time per film) made by students within educational institutions in the EU or the following countries: Albania, Bosnia and Herzegovina, Georgia, Iceland, Kosovo, Moldova, Montenegro, North Macedonia, Norway, Serbia, Switzerland, Turkey, the Ukraine, and UK.

-The films must be completed in 2022 or 2023.
-Films previously screened at the Animateka festival are not eligible.
+All films must be completed in 2024 or 2025.
+Only films that have not previously been screened at the Animateka festival may be selected.

 2022 Festival Coverage